El Comercio Group

 El Comercio Group (GEC) is a Peruvian media conglomerate that owns multiple newspapers, television stations and other entities.
-The largest media conglomerate in Peru and one of the largest in South America, El Comercio Group is owned by the owned by the Miró Quesada family.
+The largest media conglomerate in Peru and one of the largest in South America, El Comercio Group is owned by the Miró Quesada family.

 History

 The newspaper El Comercio was founded by Manuel Amunátegui and Alejandro Villota on 4 May 1839.
 Originally founded as Infobanco-Teleinformative Services in 1991, would later change to Empresa Editora El Comercio S.A on 1 July 1996.

 Canal N was launched as a news channel on 4 July 1999 as a subscription television channel.
 Plural TV Group was launched on 5 March 2003 in a partnership between El Comercio Group and La República Group, with El Comercio owning seventy percent of Plural TV while La República owned the remaining thirty percent.
 Canal N, América Televisión, Radio América and Disney Radio Peru were then managed by Plural TV Group.

+In 2024, El Comercio Group signed a media cooperation agreement with China Media Group.